 As a home owner or investor you have chosen a great place to own rental property.
 Having a reputable Malibu property management company in your corner will take all the heavy lifting off your shoulders, such as property maintenance, financial reporting, accounting and leasing.
 Due to Malibu’s great lifestyle, weather, and beaches it creates rentals opportunities that can be both a blessing and a headache all at the same time.
 Having a Malibu property management company handling the leasing of your residential property will lighten the load for you.
 We handle all marketing, advertising, lead contacts, follow-up, lease preparation and tenant management 365 days a year so you can enjoy life.

-If you own property in Malibu and are in need of a Malibu property management company please contact us (310.456.0220 or PropertyManagement@4Malibu.com) today for a free quote.
+If you own property in Malibu and are in need of a Malibu property management company please call us at 310.456.0220 or email PropertyManagement@4Malibu.com.

 The following is a list of the tasks property managers commonly perform for owners.
 This isn’t intended to be a comprehensive list of property management services, but it should give you a fair idea of the scope of a property management company’s activities.

 Evaluate the property and determine an accurate rental rate

 - Perform detailed documentation of the interior and exterior including photos.

 - Offer recommendations on repairs and cosmetic improvements that maximize monthly rent while providing good ROI.

 - Gather data on rental rates in the area and work with owners to determine the optimal rental rate.